columbia/xray/index.md

 Amazon product recommendations, and YouTube video recommendations.
-However, XRay's core mechanisms are largely service-agnostic, providing the necessary building blocks that we hope will enable a new generation of auditing tools that will help increase transparency of many web services.
+However, XRay's core mechanisms are largely service-agnostic, providing the necessary building blocks that we hope will enable a new generation of auditing tools that will help lift the curtain on how our personal data is being used.

 Using our XRay Gmail prototype, we found some pretty interesting examples of data uses, such as a number of ads targeting depression,